Enter your documentary at FilmFreeway

 We had a wonderful experience and are honored that IT’S NOT UP TO US won the Short Documentary Jury Award — considering the high quality of films in this festival, that is a tremendous honor.

-Every film in our program was fantastic and I look forward to following the careers of the talented filmmakers I encountered at Docufest.
+Every film in our program was fantastic and I look forward to following the careers of the talented filmmakers I encountered.

 Atlanta Documentary Film Festival Teaser